Table of Contents

 Protecting Data From Supply Chain Threats

 After you identify your supply chain risks, you’ll find that many threats start with a malicious email targeting internal employees.
-The most effective defense against supply chain threats is to use email security and protection solutions to stop messages from reaching the intended recipient.
+The most effective defence against supply chain threats is to use email security and protection solutions to stop messages from reaching the intended recipient.
 You can protect data from supply chain threats triggered by an email using several strategies:

 - Use Domain-based Message Authentication, Reporting, and Conformance (DMARC) on your email server.
 DMARC will detect spoofed senders and stop them from reaching someone’s email inbox.